 Me, in a nutshell (might need a coconut shell ;)

 Personality: Have been told I am respectful, sensitive, romantic, and very loyal.
-Innovative and an unconventional thinker, and can often string a couple of words together.
+Innovative and an unconventional (non-linear) thinker, and can often string a couple of words together.

 Culture: Live theatre, galleries, museums, Toronto symphony, an occasional concert or cultural events.
 Finding a nice little restaurant or pub with character, an outdoor concert or just roaming about the city.